Lycia with Material Design

 }

-2. By default, all applications created and run via MD Lycia have the topbar – the element containing title and toolbar buttons.
+2. By default, all applications created and run via Material Design Lycia have the topbar – the element containing title and Toolbar buttons.

 This topbar cannot be removed.

-You can hide the title displayed at the topbar by a css style sheet.
+You can hide the title displayed at the topbar with a CSS style sheet.

 Menus

-This button appears for all the menus regardless of how they were created – by the corresponding widgets in Lycia Form Designer, by 4gl functions, or via ui methods.
+This button appears for all the menus regardless of how they were created – by the corresponding widgets in Lycia Form Builder, by 4GL functions, or via UI methods.

 For this, you have to add the class name, md-sidebar, after setting the menu type: